Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

-Beyond the A-MMSE architecture, we also develop a novel two-stage Attention encoder to further enhance the channel estimation performance.
+We further develop a two-stage Attention encoder to enhance estimation performance.
 Specifically, we first observe that the OFDM channel's correlation matrix can be effectively decomposed into frequency and temporal domain correlations.
 Building on this insight, our two-stage Attention encoder consists of Frequency Encoder and Temporal Encoder, each designed to capture the corresponding correlation structure.
-In particular, the Frequency Encoder exploits a Multi-Head Self-Attention mechanism combined with a linear embedding, whose dimension matches the number of subcarriers.
-Subsequently, the Frequency Encoder's output features are projected to the Temporal Encoder, which also leverages Multi-Head Self-Attention with an embedding dimension matching the total number of OFDM channel elements.
+The Frequency Encoder applies Multi-Head Self-Attention with a linear embedding whose dimension equals the number of subcarriers.
+Its output is projected to the Temporal Encoder, which applies Multi-Head Self-Attention with an embedding dimension equal to the total number of OFDM resource elements.
 By sequentially integrating the Frequency and Temporal Attention encoder blocks, our method effectively reflects complementary relationships across the frequency and temporal domains, extracting highly relevant latent features.
 These refined features are then decoded by a residual fully-connected network, precisely mapping them to the linear filter coefficients of the proposed A-MMSE method.
 Thanks to the two-stage Attention structure, OFDM channels' inherent correlation characteristics are effectively incorporated in a form particularly suitable for A-MMSE filter design, significantly enhancing the overall estimation performance.